Thinking beyond borders

 A non-tax-resident individual would be taxed at a flat rate of 28 percent (with effect from YA 2016).
 Non-tax-residents are not entitled to personal relief deductions.

 The Social Security Organization (SOCSO) is a scheme to provide certain benefits to employees in cases of employment injury, including occupational diseases and invalidity, and for certain other matters in relation to employment.
 With effect from 1 June 2016, any employee who is employed for wages under a contract of service or apprenticeship with an employer is compulsory to be registered and contributed to SOCSO and the maximum rate of contribution is based on monthly wages of salary of RM4,000.
 The current rates of contribution vary from MYR0.10 to MYR19.75 per month for the employee and from MYR0.40 to MYR69.05 per month for the employer.
-Foreign employees are not required to contribute to SOCSO Employees of Malaysian nationality or of permanent residence status are required to contribute to the Employees Provident Fund (EPF).
+Foreign employees are not required to contribute to SOCSO.
+Employees of Malaysian nationality or of permanent residence status are required to contribute to the Employees Provident Fund (EPF).
 Effective 1 January 2012, the employer’s contribution for employees who receive monthly wages of MYR5,000 and below has been increased from 12 percent to 13 percent.
 The employee’s contribution rate remains at 11 percent.
-From March 2016 to December 2017, the employee’s contribution is reduced to 8% (however, the employees have the option to elect to maintain at 11%) whilst the employer’s contribution remains the same.
+From March 2016 to December 2017, the employee’s contribution is reduced to 8% (however the employees have the option to elect to maintain at 11%) whilst the employer’s contribution for employees remain the same.
 Employer’s contributions for employees who received monthly wages of MYR5,000 and above remains at 12 percent and has been extended to the age of 60 years old.